spxbhuhb/z2-service/README.md

 ### Client Side Transform

-When a class implements the `ServiceConsumer` interface, the plugin creates overrides for the service functions like this:
+When a class implements the `ServiceConsumer` interface, the plugin overrides the service functions like this:

 ```kotlin